 José Dionisio de la Trinidad de Herrera y Díaz del Valle, was born on October 9, 1781 in Choluteca, Honduras and died on June 13, 1850 in the country of El Salvador at the age of 69.
-Son of Juan Jacinto Herrera and Paula Díaz del Valle.
-Honduran lawyer, representative of liberalism, was named Father of the Honduran Homeland for his political and national achievements in Honduras, and Central America.
+He is the son of Juan Jacinto Herrera and Paula Díaz del Valle.
+Honduran lawyer, representative of liberalism, he was named Father of the Honduran Homeland for his political and nation achievements in Honduras and Central America.

-Dionisio Herrera was the first son of Don Juan Jacinto Herrera, provincial mayor of the Villa de Choluteca since 1793.
-His mother was Paula Díaz del Valle Izaguirre, sister of José Cecilio del Valle’s mother.
+Dionisio Herrera was the first son of don Juan Jacinto Herrera, provincial mayor of Villa de Choluteca since 1793.
+His mother was Paula Díaz del Valle Izaguirre, sister of the mother of José Cecilio del Valle.

 Table of Contents

-His achievements include being the first Head of State of Honduras, having created the first political division of Honduras, establishing the first National Coat of Arms and having promulgated the first Political Constitution of the Republic.
-In addition to greatly influencing the training and education of his political nephew Francisco Morazán, another of the proceres that this land had the honor of possessing.
+Among his achievements stand out being the first Head of State of Honduras, having created the first political division of Honduras, establishing the first National Coat of Arms and having promulgated the first Political Constitution of the Republic.
+In addition to greatly influencing the training and education of his nephew-in-law Francisco Morazán, another of the heroes that this land had the honor of possessing.

 He became the only politician in the history of Central America popularly elected Head of three States.

-He studied at the San Carlos University of Guatemala, obtaining a law degree.
-In his first years in Honduras, he served in the Secretariat of the Tegucigalpa City Council where he organized gatherings related to the independence events in other countries such as Mexico and the struggles of Bolívar and San Martín.
+He studied at the Universidad San Carlos de Guatemala, obtaining a law degree.
+In his early years in Honduras, he worked at the Secretary of the Tegucigalpa City Council where he organized gatherings related to the independence events in other countries such as Mexico and the struggles of Bolívar and San Martín.

 His wife was Micaela Josefa Quezada Borjas, with whom he had 9 children.
-Doña Micaela was the sister of General Francisco Morazán’s mother, of whom Herrera was a tutor.
+Doña Micaela was the sister of the mother of General Francisco Morazán, of whom Herrera was tutor.

-His brother Justo José Vicente Herrera Díaz del Valle served as Supreme Head of the State of Honduras from 1837 to 1838 and another brother, Prospero José Herrera Díaz del Valle, was a deputy and plenipotentiary minister to France and England.
+His brother Justo José Vicente Herrera Díaz del Valle held the position of Supreme Head of the State of Honduras from 1837 to 1838 and another brother, Próspero José Herrera Díaz del Valle, was a deputy and minister plenipotentiary to France and England.

-Dionisio Herrera studied at the University of San Carlos Borromeo in Guatemala, where at that time, and thanks to the efforts of Messrs.
-Villaurrutia, Ramírez, Goicoechea, and Cañas, the teaching plan had been extended and improved.
+Dionisio Herrera studied at the University of San Carlos Borromeo in Guatemala, where by that time, and thanks to the efforts of Messrs.
+Villaurrutia, Ramírez, Goicoechea and Cañas, the teaching plan had been extended and improved.
 Drawing schools had been opened, philosophy courses and other notable reforms had also been adopted.

-It was up to the young Dionisio Herrera to take advantage of this favorable circumstance, and because of it and the study he made of history and of the most profound French philosophers and writers (Rousseau, Montesquieu, Diderot, d’Alembert), “he was already a literary man and a statesman, of thought and action ”, when the independence of Central America was declared .
+It fell to the young Dionisio Herrera to take advantage of this favorable circumstance, and due to it and to the study he made of history and of the deepest French philosophers and writers (Rousseau, Montesquieu, Diderot, d’Alembert), «he was already a man of letters and a man of state, of thought and action”, when the independence of Central America was declared .

-At the end of his studies, he graduated as a lawyer with the thesis “La Ley”.
-Then he returned to Honduras, where he established his personal library (one of the most complete of the time), composed mainly of works in French (a language that he also mastered, as his mother tongue), through which he propagated liberal ideas.
-This was set on fire by his political opponents, considering that it was composed of “heretical books.”
+At the end of his studies, he graduated as a lawyer with the thesis «La Ley».
+He then returned to Honduras, where he established his personal library (one of the most complete at the time), composed mainly of works in French (a language that he himself mastered, like his mother tongue), through which he spread the ideas liberals.
+This was set on fire by his political opponents, considering that it was composed of «heretical books».

 First Constitution of Honduras

-Dionisio de Herrera after being elected as the first Supreme Head of the State of Honduras in 1824 for a period of four years (From September 16, 1824 to May 10, 1827.) by the Constituent Assembly in Cedros, appointed as Secretary General of Honduras to his nephew Francisco Morazán, with whom they drafted and signed the first Political Constitution of Honduras, being the country’s first Magna Carta.
+Dionisio de Herrera after being elected as the first Supreme Head of the State of Honduras in 1824 for a period of four years (from September 16, 1824 to May 10, 1827.) by the Constituent Assembly in Cedros, appointed as Secretary General of Honduras to his nephew Francisco Morazán, with whom they wrote and signed the first Political Constitution of Honduras, being the first Magna Carta of the country.
 Its promulgation was made on December 11, 1825 and was in force until the separation of Honduras from the Central American Federation.

-Signed by the deputies representing the parties that made up the political and territorial division of the country, which were the following: Yoro, Nacaome, Santa Bárbara, Cantarranas, Gracias a Dios (Thank you) and Tegucigalpa .
+Signed by the deputies representing the parties that made up the political and territorial division of the country, which were the following: Yoro, Nacaome, Santa Bárbara, Cantarranas, Gracias a Dios (Thanks) and Tegucigalpa.
 Sanctioned by Dionisio de Herrera and General Francisco Morazán, in his capacity as Secretary General of Honduras.